alv-ac/smaa/README.md

-# smaa
+# README SMAA Test Site

-Soft Matter Association of the Americas (Test Site)
+This page will contain instructions for maintaining the SMAA site.